wanchain/wanchain-cross-sdk/README.md

   let assetPair = assetPairs[0];

-  // create a wallet according fromChain of assetPair, the wallet type can be "MetaMask", "WanMask", "WalletConnect", "OtherWeb3" or "polkadot{.js}" let wallet = new Wallet("MetaMask", metaMaskWallet);
+  // create a wallet according fromChain of assetPair, the wallet type can be "MetaMask", "WanMask", "WalletConnect", "OtherWeb3" or "polkadot{.js}"
+  // no need to create this wallet when converting assets from Bitcoin, Litecoin or XRP Ledger let wallet = new Wallet("MetaMask", metaMaskWallet);

   // check wallet network